rotki/rotki/docs/api.rst

       Content-Type: application/json

       {
-        "node_name": "1inch"
+        "name": "1inch"
       }

-   :resjson string node_name: Name and primary key of the node.
+   :resjson string name: Name and primary key of the node.
 Cannot delete the ``etherscan`` entry.

    :statuscode 200: Deletion was successful.
    :statuscode 409: No user is logged or failed to delete because the node name is not in the database.